GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ![image](https://user-images.githubusercontent.com/72948843/206799133-314d70a1-15ac-40d8-9edf-1ec34b523e80.png)

-The wishlist:
+The Wishlist:
-  The wishlist functionality is only available for registered users, which gives a shopper an insentive to sign up and have an account.
-If a shopper is not signed up and they happen to press add to wishlist, it will redirect the user to sign in if they wish to perform this action.
+  The Wishlist functionality is only available for registered users, which gives a shopper an incentive to sign up and have an account.
+If a shopper is not signed up and they happen to press add to Wishlist, it will redirect the user to sign in if they wish to perform this action.
 If they already are signed up, the button just toggles from "add" to "remove" and the colour changes for a visual clarity.
-Also a message in the top right corner displays the status of the action performed.
+A message in the top right corner displays the status of the action performed.

 ![image](https://user-images.githubusercontent.com/72948843/206773191-69787fd3-1075-4f26-a99d-60460264677f.png)